ivpn/desktop-app/readme.md

 <a name="contributing"></a>
 ## Contributing

-If you are interested in contributing to IVPN Daemon for IVPN Client Desktop project, please read our [Contributing Guidelines](/.github/CONTRIBUTING.md).
+If you are interested in contributing to IVPN for Desktop project, please read our [Contributing Guidelines](/.github/CONTRIBUTING.md).

 <a name="security"></a>
 ## Security Policy